Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

-To avoid the increasing memory requirements associated with dynamically adding new policies, either permanently or temporarily, lifetime policy reuse pre-defines the number of policies.
-To assess how strongly the memory consumption can be reduced with lifetime policy reuse, this subsection analyses how the number of policies grows as a function of (i) the task capacity; (ii) the number of task-blocks until convergence; and (iii) and the acceptance probability, defined as the probability that newly proposed policies are accepted into the policy library.
+\textit{b) Reduced memory cost:} The analysis of memory cost considers the growth of the number of policies as a function of (i) the task capacity; (ii) the number of task-blocks until convergence; and (iii) and the acceptance probability, defined as the probability that newly proposed policies are accepted into the policy library.
 The analysis fixes the number of tasks to $N_{\tau}=1000$ and makes a few simplifying assumptions, namely that the acceptance probability is fixed and that the number of policies required is equal to that in lifetime policy reuse.

-The analysis, shown in Figure~\ref{fig: memory}, demonstrates that higher task capacity, larger number of task-blocks until convergence, and higher acceptance probabilities are associated with larger number of total policies in RAM for traditional policy reuse.
+Figure~\ref{fig: memory} in Appendix B demonstrates that a higher task capacity, a larger number of task-blocks until convergence, and a higher acceptance probability are associated with larger increases in RAM when comparing traditional policy reuse to fixing the number of policies to the task capacity.
 Even though the maxima chosen, namely task capacity $C=5$ and task-blocks $T_c=4$, are still relatively low, the increase is between three- and five-fold, depending on how frequently new policies are accepted in the library.
-The reason behind these results is that a high task capacity requires fewer policies, while due to the larger number of task-blocks traditional policy reuse will store the temporary policy for one task while trying to solve another task.
+Due to the larger number of task-blocks until convergence, traditional policy reuse will store the temporary policy for one task while learning another task, whereas Lifetime Policy Reuse can maintain the fixed number of policies given by the task capacity.